 Easy to Create

-To startup a Pay Per Call campaign through AdWords, all you need is an existing or new account and then you can build a campaign.
+To startup a Pay Per Call campaign through Google Ads, all you need is an existing or new account and then you can build a campaign.
 You simply select call-only ads from the Campaigns tab, and then provide the following simple details to get your ad running:

 Simple to Understand

-Billing and reporting on your Pay Per Call campaigns in AdWords are easy to work with.
-You'll get a treasure trove of data on your campaign's performance like you would with any other AdWords campaign, and bidding strategies are similar.
+Billing and reporting on your Pay Per Call campaigns in Google Ads are easy to work with.
+You’ll get a treasure trove of data on your campaign’s performance like you would with any other Ads campaign, and bidding strategies are similar.
 Clicks on your Pay Per Call ads by mobile users cost the same as headline clicks in CPC strategies, and you count each call as a conversion.

 All you have to do is bid for calls to your business, rather than bidding on clicks to a website.
 Ideally this means your cost-per-click bid matches the value you place on phone calls from your ad.

-Pay Per Call campaigns and AdWords offer any business a more powerful tool for reaching consumers.
+Pay Per Call campaigns and Google Ads offer any business a more powerful tool for reaching consumers.
 All you have to do is take the first steps to launch a new campaign!